List of Monster High characters: Abbey Bominable

 She is in a relationship with Heath Burns, who she claims "makes her laugh".
 During the school week, Abbey stays at Headless Headmistress Bloodgood's house.
-Abbey's fashions always incorporate ice and fur thematics.
 Abbey has yeti-tusks that pop up from the bottom of her mouth, touching her upper lip.
-Abbey also displays psychokinetic abilities, or the power to form and manipulate ice, being a yeti monster.
-Shiver is Abbey's pet baby woolly mammoth, with blue skin and white fur.
+Abbey also displays psychokinetic abilities, or the power to form and manipulate ice.

-In the 2022 reboot, she is now more clearly of South-Asian descent, specifically Nepal, as she and her mother, Tundra, speak Nepalese.
-Abbey grew up alone in Mount Neverest because other monsters were afraid of yetis, but the Boo Crew realized yetis are not bad when meeting her.
+In the 2022 reboot, Abbey is originally from Nepal.
+She grew up alone in Mount Neverest because other monsters were afraid of yetis, but the Boo Crew realized yetis are not bad when meeting her.
 Abbey is characterized as friendly and very clumsy.

 Although it was never directly stated that she was part of the Original Ghouls, she always appeared alongside the others as the seventh member, as one of the main characters in episodes and films.
 However, she was never listed among them again after the 2016 movie special, Welcome to Monster High.